tum-pbs/coord-trans-encoding/README.md

 Download and extract the data.
 Then, make sure the sub-folders "train_avg" and "test_avg" are under the folder "BASIC_data_coordinates_final_metricsAll_1940".

-`nohup python runTrain.py > output.log` (Note: in Line 33 of "runTrain.py", if we use "expo=7", the number of trainable parameters is 30928388.
+`nohup python runTrain.py > output.log &` (Note: in Line 33 of "runTrain.py", if we use "expo=7", the number of trainable parameters is 30928388.
 Training runs 1290 epochs.)

 One can also download the trained model as well as *pickle files [here](https://drive.google.com/file/d/1E7QC5BtwF0EI0r6OaUvB5qzDTLBLJwS2/view?usp=sharing), the random seed used in the model is "2125985365".